decentralized-identity/interoperability/agenda.md

 See our inbox for choosing
 https://hackmd.io/gxPcay1TRE2dE7QRCLnAdA
 ### January 12th 2022
+### 23rd of Feburary 2022 - US Time
+Follow up meet from CCG crypto report
+### 16th of Feburary 2022 - EU Time
  -->

+### 9th of Feburary 2022 - US Time
+Bob Blakely is coming to share with us an reflection of the SAML interop work.
+So we can learn from history

+# Current Meeting
 ### 2nd of Feburary 2022 - EU Time
 QR Code part 2, see agenda 8th of december for context

+# Older meetings
-### 26th of January 2022 - US
+### 26th of January 2022 - US Time
-Part two of the earlier agenda

 ### 19th of January 2022 - EU Time
 We will have a new year kickstart discussion.
 Revolving recent interop movements happening the last couple of months.